dotnet/Nerdbank.Streams/doc/MonitoringStream.md

 This allows you to monitor and/or trace the operations including the data actually being sent or received.

 Events for reading, writing, seeking, truncating, and disposal are offered.
+For most of these events, both before and after events are offered.

+Any exceptions thrown by the event handlers will propagate to the caller.

 ## Read logging sample